 - Where do you plan to set up your work area?

 - Do you use an air scrubber like the Buildclean System?

 - Do you include construction cleaning in your proposal or do I have to take care of that?

-For five other questions to ask a contractor check out this blog post.
+Check out this blog article: For five other questions to ask a contractor.
 There is no way to have a dust free environment, but if a contractor doesn’t have a plan to help reduce dust, don’t consider hiring him.
 If you have any questions or would like to talk about your upcoming remodeling project, contact us.